SanjeethaPennada/REMO-v0.1/README.md

 ```

 #### Replaying scenario with modifications
-Open run_generation_transfuser.sh file, and use below arguments to replay scenario with modification.
+Open run_generation_transfuser.sh file, and use below arguments to replay scenario with modifications.
-To replay a scenario with modifications, open run_generation_transfuser.sh file, and type below arguments to tailor the environment.

 a) --building     - to remove all buildings in the Town. <br />
 b) --building_remove    - to remove specific buildings in the selected scenario.
 You can also particularly specify which building to be removed by making changes to the building_remove.py file.  <br />
 c) --trafficlight_remove  - to remove traffic lights in the selected scenario.  <br />